 Alden Meyer is director of strategy and policy for the Union of Concerned Scientists and the co-director of its Washington, DC, office.
 He provides general oversight and strategic guidance for the organization’s advocacy on energy, transportation, agriculture, scientific integrity, and arms control issues.
 Mr. Meyer is also the principal advocate for UCS on national and international policy responses to the threat of global climate change.

-Mr. Meyer has nearly 40 years of experience in energy and environmental policy at the state and national levels.
+Mr. Meyer has over 40 years of experience in energy and environmental policy at the state and national levels.
 He has testified before Congress on global warming and energy issues, and has authored numerous articles on climate change, energy policy, and electric utility and nuclear power issues for environmental and general interest publications.
 He has also served on several federal advisory panels, including the U.S. Secretary of Energy's advisory board.